rasigadelab/mathwiki/README.md

-# PHE3ID's Mathematics Micro Wiki
+# PHE3ID's Micro Math Wiki

-A semi-random collection of possibly useful facts.
-Compiled from various sources explored using OpenAI ChatGPT with (very minimal) manual curation.
+A semi-random collection of possibly useful facts compiled from various sources explored using OpenAI ChatGPT with (very minimal) [manual curation](markdown_recipes.md).
 Not to be used for mission-critical tasks.

 ## Optimization